People's Liberation Army Air Force Airborne Corps: History

 On July 17, 1950, the Central Military Commission made plans to establish the People's Liberation Army Air Force 1st Ground Forces Brigade.
 It was officially founded on September 17, 1950, which is celebrated as the unit's anniversary, with the first parachute jump happening on September 29, 1950.
 Initially, the brigade only had 5030 members.
-In December, it was renamed to the 1st Ground Forces Division, in 1955 it was renamed to the Paratrooper's Division, then to the Airborne Corps Division in April 28, 1957.
+In December, it was renamed to the 1st Ground Forces Division, in 1955 it was renamed to the Paratrooper's Division, then to the Airborne Corps Division on April 28, 1957.

 The airborne force expanded in July 1961 with the addition of 15th Corps and its subordinate 44th and 45th Divisions.
 The corps was renamed as the 15th Airborne Corps and the existing airborne division was added to it; the corps third division was the 43rd Division.
 The new formation was subordinated to PLAAF headquarters and the Wuhan Military Region air force.
 It was headquartered in Xiaogan, Hubei.
 The corps capabilities were limited as it was made of lightly armed infantry.

 The corps deployed units to Wuhan in 1967 during the Cultural Revolution to suppress a regional uprising.

 In 1985, as part of Deng Xiaoping's force reductions, one division disbanded and the others downsized into brigades.

 The corps deployed to Beijing during the 1989 Tiananmen Square protests and massacre to suppress the protests.

 The corps was designated as the "lead element" of the PLA's rapid reaction force in 1992; it had been training for the role since the late 1980s.
 The brigades were upgraded back to divisions; by 1993, there were three - the 43rd, 44th and 45th - with 10,000 troops each.
 The addition of heavy weapons began before the 1990s, but was limited by air mobility restrictions.
 Air mobility was improved when the PLAAF began receiving Ilyushin Il-76 strategic airlifters in the mid-1990.

 The Airborne Corps assisted in disaster relief after the 1998 China floods.